Back to Home School Goals Worksheet for Tweens & Teens

 Homeschool Goals

 Tweens and teens are at an age where they should have some input into their schooling.
-But too often, when you ask them what they’d like to learn, you get a shoulder shrug or an “I don’t know.”
+However, too often, when you ask them what they’d like to learn, you get a shoulder shrug or an “I don’t know.”

-While it’s true that older kids love to give their opinions and most want to have a say in their homeschool, they don’t always know exactly what they want.
-That’s why I love using worksheets like this one because it gives them specific topics to focus on, so they’re not starting from scratch.
+Older kids love to give their opinions and most want to have a say in their homeschool.
+But, in general, they don’t always know exactly what they want.

 Back to School Goals Worksheet

-For example, when my oldest was around 10, she gained an appreciation for coins and quickly knew that it was something she wanted to pursue as a career.
-So I made sure her lessons regularly included coins.
-She wrote papers about them, referenced them in history, we took field trips to see them, and built electives around them.
+As a matter of fact, I made sure her lessons regularly included coins.
+She wrote papers about them, referenced them in history, we took field trips to see them, and I built her electives around them.

-- books they want to read
+• books they want to read

-- life skills to learn
+• life skills to learn

-- a new hobby to explore
+• a new hobby to explore

-- field trips they’d like to take
+• field trips they’d like to take

-- electives they’re interested in
+• electives they’re interested in

-- a way to help others
+• a way to help others

-After you print the page, you can either sit down and fill it out together or give it your tweens and let them do it on their own.
+Then, after you print the page, you can either sit down and fill it out together or give it your tweens and let them do it on their own.

 What if your kids aren’t interested in a topic that’s listed?
 Skip it.
 Just use what works for your family.
 And if you’d rather come up with your own topics, there’s a blank page for you to write your own.

-As you get started, give your kids a brief overview of how to set goals.
 This printable is an easy way to help your kids set a few broad goals for the new school year.
-It helps them think about what they’re interested in.

 3 Books I Want to Read

 Encourage your child to select interesting books to read during the year.
 Let them know whether the titles they choose should be for school or for pleasure.
-To make it even more exciting, invite a few friends to read the same books so the kids can have discussions about what they’re reading.

 Life Skills to Learn